 To effectively define success and then beat expectations marketers must understand that Marketing Performance has two main drivers: Marketing Execution and Marketing Performance Management (see below):

 - Marketing Execution is all market-facing activities; ranging from over-arching global campaigns to individual field events.
 Execution is the muscle behind everything the marketing organization does.

-The strategy and tactics within marketing are both important, but should not stand alone.
+The strategy and execution (or tactics) within marketing are each important, but should not stand alone.
 Organizations often struggle when too much time and resources are spent on execution.
-Without cognizant, constant efforts in MPM, marketing becomes decentralized and disjointed, which makes it ineffective.
+Without cognizant, constant efforts towards MPM, marketing becomes decentralized and disjointed, which makes it ineffective.

 Finally, at the most successful organizations, MPM is a strategic role that falls on Marketing Operations and with the Marketing Executives.
-In order to take control of Marketing Performance, marketers must spend a significant amount of energy on the strategy and plans.
+In order to take control of Marketing Performance, marketers must spend the proper amount of energy on the strategy and plans.